Snowshoeing Bend Oregon is a great way to get outside in the snow and make the most of the winter season in central Oregon.

 Ski and snowshoe trails at Virginia Meissner Sno Park.
 Image from the Meissner Nordic Community website.

-The small-ish parking lots fill up quickly on nice weekends.
+The small parking lot can fill up quickly on nice weekends.
 Also, the traffic on Century Drive going to Mt.
 Bachelor Ski Resort traffic can be bad on weekends.

 If you can’t get a spot, check out Swampy Lakes Sno Park just up the road, or one of other sno-parks near Bend.